javipalanca/simfleet/docs/develop.rst

 Code
 ~~~~
 The default strategy of a taxi is to accept every passenger's requests if the taxi is not assigned to any other passenger
 or waiting a confirmation from any passenger.
-This is the code of the default taxi strategy :class:`AcceptAlwaysStrategyBehaviour`:
+This is the code of the default taxi strategy ``AcceptAlwaysStrategyBehaviour``:

 .. code-block:: python